mco-gh/mco.dev/content/post/edu/guest.md

 ## Are the classes free?

-For groups composed primarily of women, LGBT, and/or minorities, these classes are free.
+For groups composed primarily of women, LGBTQ+, and/or BME, these classes are free.
 For others, a donation of $50 per lecture is requested to benefit one of the following:

 <br>